Rural Water Assistance Fund (RWAF) Program

 5. What project components can I receive funding to complete?

-The pre-design funding option is available for most water supply, treatment, and quality enhancement projects and allows an eligible applicant to receive a loan commitment on the basis of preliminary engineering, environmental, economic, and social information.
-Funds for completing detailed planning, including environmental studies, are provided at closing, whereas funds for design, preparation of final plans and specifications, and construction are placed in escrow until needed.
+Previous options for funding included pre-design, for most water supply, treatment, and quality enhancement projects, allowing eligible applicants to receive a commitment on the basis of preliminary engineering, environmental, economic, and social information.
+Funds for completing detailed planning, including environmental studies, were provided at closing, whereas funds for design, preparation of final plans and specifications, and construction were placed in escrow until needed.

-If the pre-design funding option is not used, applicants seeking only construction phase funding must develop plans and specifications and have them approved by TWDB staff, obtain all necessary permits, and open bids prior to closing the loan.
+In instances where the pre-design funding option was not used, applicants seeking only construction phase funding were required to develop plans and specifications and have them approved by TWDB staff, obtain all necessary permits, and open bids prior to closing.

 For detailed information of the Conditions of Financial Assistance